brynmonzon55-wq/Attendance-Hub/README.md

 - New Google sign-ins go through a guided onboarding flow to pick a role, department/subject, and complete their profile.
 - New accounts — student **or** teacher, either sign-up method — start unverified and require approval from an existing, already-verified teacher before they can create classes, add/approve other accounts, post to a class, take attendance, or grade.
 This is enforced both in the UI and in `firestore.rules`, so it can't be bypassed by calling Firestore directly.

-> **One-time setup for a fresh deployment:** since every self-registered account starts unverified, a brand-new database has nobody who can verify the first teacher.
-Register your first teacher account normally, then open the Firebase Console → Firestore → `users` collection, find that document, and manually set `isApproved` to `true`.
-From then on that teacher can verify everyone else through the normal UI.

 ### Classroom & sections
 - Teachers create class sections (e.g. "Grade 10 – Section A") with a short **join code** students use to enroll themselves.